kaylee-k/please-buy/README.md

 ### 4. JSON
 Product data is stored in a JSON file, which is fetched and processed by the JavaScript code to dynamically generate the product list.

-## Context

-### DarkModeContext
-The `DarkModeContext` provides the current theme (light or dark) and a function to toggle between themes.
-This context is used by the Header component to toggle the application theme.

 ## How It Works
 ### 1. Loading Products